Tinkerforge/doc/en/source/Hardware/Bricklets/Servo_V2.rst

 controllable fans work this way, but check the datasheet of of the fan before you connect it.

-TODO: Image/video + example configuration
+Coming Soon: Image/Video + example configuration

 .. _servo_v2_bricklet_case: